 Opera workshop scenes will be showcased for other participants and faculty at the end of the Institute.

-All TBSI participants will have the opportunity to hear the participants in the concurrent Viola d’Amore Workshop in concert (date tba).
+All TBSI participants will have the opportunity to hear the participants in the concurrent Viola d’Amore Workshop in concert on Sunday June 9.

 The Institute ends with a public concert by all participants and faculty: the combined forces of the TBSI Orchestra, TBSI Choir, Tafelmusik Baroque Orchestra, and Tafelmusik Chamber Choir.
 This concert is held in the resplendent acoustics of Grace Church on-the-Hill on the final evening of the Institute, Saturday June 15.